 SUBPART 204.16 —UNIFORM PROCUREMENT INSTRUMENT IDENTIFIERS

-(Revised September 13, 2019)

 204.1601 Policy.

 (a) Establishment of a Procurement Instrument Identifier (PIID).
 Do not reuse a PIID once it has been assigned.
 Do not assign the same PIID to more than one task or delivery order, even if they are issued under different base contracts or agreements.

 (b) Transition of PIID numbering.
 Effective October 1, 2016, all DoD components shall comply with the PIID numbering requirements of FAR subpart 4.16 and this subpart for all new solicitations, contracts, orders, and agreements issued, and any amendments and modifications to those new actions.
-See also (b).
+See also PGI 204.1601 (b).

 (c) Change in the PIID after its assignment.
 When a PIID is changed after contract award, the new PIID is known as a continued contract.